 Gopher wood's only mention in the entire Bible is in regard to Noah's Ark.
 This wood could have been the cypress tree used extensively by the Phoenicians.
 Another possibility is cedar wood.
 The 'pitch' used was likely bitumen, as there were extensive deposits of it in the Euphrates valley north of Babylon.

 The above picture of Noah's ark is a 1/32 scale model.
 The view shows the interior and the three decks God commanded be made.
 The inside and outside was coated with pitch.
 A window was set 18 inches (one cubit or roughly 45.7 centimeters) from the top (Genesis 6:16).
 Notice the ship's size in the above picture in comparison to the larger animals such as the hippopotamus!
 Also note the caging system used for the animals.

 How BIG was the interior of the ark?
 God stated its dimensions were to be 300 by 50 by 30 cubits.
 If we assume a cubit is roughly 18 inches (45.7 centimeters), the ark was 450 feet (137.2 meters) long, 75 feet (22.9 meters) wide and 45 feet (13.7 meters) high.
 The volume of the ship would be 1,518,000 cubic feet.
 The actual floor space would be more than 101,000 square feet (9,383 square meters)!

-On a final note, only air breathing, land based animals were taken on Noah's Ark (see Genesis 6:17,19 - 20, 7:22).
-Animals like whales, dolphins, alligators, fish, turtles, lobsters, etc. etc. did not need saving from the flood since they already could live in water!
+On a final note, only air breathing, land based animals were taken inside Noah's Ark (see Genesis 6:17,19 - 20, 7:22).
+Animals like whales, dolphins, alligators, fish, turtles, lobsters, and so on did not need saving from the flood since they already could live in water!